-If you’re creating graphics in Canva, you can download as a png or jpg format file.
+If you’re creating graphics in Canva, you can download them in png or jpg format.
 It will typically default to png, which contains more detail but is a larger file size.
 Compared to png, a jpg version of the same image will take up less storage space.
 If you have image software on your computer, you can also convert png files you’ve already saved to jpg.

 Resizing vs. compressing